ericrovtar/ericrovtar.github.io/_posts/2015-03-13-the-what-might-bes-might-have-beens.md

 <blockquote>
   <p>
-    Now we&lsquo;re old enough to know that<br />
+    Now we&rsquo;re old enough to know that<br />
     One road ends where one begins<br />
-    The moment where the what-might-be&lsquo;s<br />
+    The moment where the what-might-be&rsquo;s<br />
-    Turn into might-have-been&lsquo;s
+    Turn into might-have-been&rsquo;s
   </p>

   <cite>